-The Portland Collection Museum displays a selection of fine art and decorative design that has been collected over 400 years by an extended English aristocratic family, descending from Bess of Hardwick.
-The Collection takes its name from the Dukes of Portland, who owned Welbeck from 1755 to 1977 and whose descendants live here today.
+The Portland Collection Museum displays a selection of fine art and decorative design, collected over 400 years by an extended English aristocratic family, descending from Bess of Hardwick.
+The Portland Collection takes its name from the Dukes of Portland, who owned Welbeck from 1755 to 1977.

 The exhibits are idiosyncratic, interesting, unusual, and cast light on family history, art history and, well, just history in general.
 Marina Vaizey, The Arts Desk, March 2016.